tanhowseng/lab2-tanhowseng/README.md

 > * Describe how you finish this work step-by-step in detail

 1. **Environment Setup**
-Step 1:
+Step 1: <br />
-I clicked the link provided to obtain the files required for the lab.
+I clicked the link provided to obtain the files required for the lab.<br />
-Step 2:
+Step 2:<br />
-I used Putty(instead of Pietty) to login to my linux container through ssh.
+I used Putty(instead of Pietty) to login to my linux container through ssh. <br />
-Step 3:
+Step 3:<br />
-I proceeded to clone my github files using the following command in Putty:
+I proceeded to clone my github files using the following command in Putty:<br />
-> $ git clone https://github.com/nctucn/lab2-<GITHUB_ID>.git Network_Topology
+> $ git clone https://github.com/nctucn/lab2-<GITHUB_ID>.git Network_Topology <br />
-Step 4:
+Step 4:<br />
-After logging in to my container, I ran Mininet for testing.
+After logging in to my container, I ran Mininet for testing.<br />
 > $ sudo service openvswitch-sitch start
 > $ sudo mn